PrincessRTFM/AutoKittens/README.md

 - Script update checker
 - UI tweaks like lighter shadows and different time formats

-## Version 2?
+## Version ~~2~~ 3?
 The [original AutoKittens script](http://birdiesoft.dk/autokittens.php) (written by Michael Madsen, owner of Birdiesoft and the operator of that site, [u/Pidgeot14](https://reddit.com/u/Pidgeot14) on reddit) was a brilliant piece of work, but it is sadly no longer properly functional.
 The internals were written on what are now thoroughly outdated conventions, and the game has undergone script-breaking changes since.

-This is an update to modern JS, as well as a fix of the various bugs (internal and visible ones both) that rendered it effectively unusable.
+Version 2 (the original of this script) was an update to modern JS, as well as a fix of the various bugs (internal and visible ones both) that rendered it effectively unusable.

+Version 3 is an update and minor-to-moderate rewrite of _that_, after about half a year of no development.
+Some bits were ripped out as "more trouble than they're worth", primarily the most complicated of the calculators.

 ## How do I use it?
 You can either copy the contents of the script into your browser console on the game page (not recommended) or we can borrow a page from [ScriptKitties](https://github.com/MaPaul1977/KittensGame) and use a scriptlet bookmark - just save this as a bookmark and click on it (once!) on the game page:

-	javascript:(function(){var d=document,s=d.createElement('script');s.src='https://princessrtfm.github.io/AutoKittens/AutoKittens.js';d.body.appendChild(s);})();
+	javascript:(function(){var d=document,s=d.createElement('script');s.type='text/javascript';s.src='https://princessrtfm.github.io/AutoKittens/AutoKittens.js';d.body.appendChild(s);})();

 Please note, if you use a script blocker (uMatrix, NoScript, etc), you may need to allow script loading from `princessrtfm.github.io` for this to work.
 If you want to use the update checker feature (a button at the bottom of the options dialog) you will _definitely_ need to allow AJAX/XHR requests (or possibly "other" if those don't work or your blocker doesn't filter them quite right) or it will fail to connect.